syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 N> The default value of ShowIcon is [`false`].

-## BackgroundImage
+## BackgroundImageSource

-The [`BackgroundImage`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html#Syncfusion_Maui_Core_SfChip_BackgroundImageSource) property is used to customize the aspect for the image of SfChip.
+The [`BackgroundImageSource`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html#Syncfusion_Maui_Core_SfChip_BackgroundImageSource) property is used to customize the aspect for the image of SfChip.

 {% tabs %}